Photo of a home with fall decor and text over top that says, "Seasonal plumbing tips: Keep your home in top shape this fall"

 12. Check your sump pump exterior drainage

-The water in your sump pump basin needs to go somewhere, so be sure to check the exterior drain pipes.
-Make sure your fittings are snug and there aren’t any visible clogs.
+Make sure your fittings are snug, and there aren’t any visible clogs.
 This will help you avoid drainage back up into your home, as well as avoid any issues with water freezing in the winter.

 13. Prep for long trips

-14. Prep for increased rainfall by removing leaves from gutters
+14. Prep for increased rainfall by removing leaves from gutters and downspouts

-While gutters are not a feature of your home’s plumbing, they do help keep water away from your foundation.
-This reduces the work your sump pump needs to do and reduces the wear and tear on your foundation by lessening the water flowing down your basement walls.
+While gutters and downspouts are not a feature of your home’s plumbing, they do help keep water away from your foundation.

 15. Inspect your appliances